1995–96 NCAA Division II men's ice hockey season

-The 1995–96 NCAA Division II men's ice hockey season began in October 1995 and concluded on March 9 of the following year.
+The 1995–96 NCAA Division II men's ice hockey season began in October 1995 and concluded on March 9, 1996.
 This was the 24th season of second-tier college ice hockey.

 Alabama–Huntsville became the first undefeated champion since Bemidji State in 1984.

 Regular season

 Standings

 Note: the records of teams who were members of Division III conferences during the season can be found here.